ZipCPU/wb2axip/rtl/README.md

 - [AXIVFIFO](axivfifo.v).
 A virtual FIFO, using an external AXI device for memory backing--perhaps even an SDRAM.
 It doesn't really matter--it just needs to be AXI.
+- [AXIVCAMERA](axivcamera.v).
+Writes a video stream to a memory frame buffer.
 - [AXIVDISPLAY](axivdisplay.v).
 Reads a frame buffer from memory to generate a continuous AXI-stream video source output.
 - AXIVCAMERA.
 (Coming soon) Accepts an AXI-stream pixel source and writes